Prompt Recovery for Image Generation Models: A Comparative Study of Discrete Optimizers: Selected Algorithms

-As the name suggests, prompt inversion techniques seek to find the sequence of tokens $x$, or equivalently their corresponding one-hot encodings $\mathbf X$, that solve the inverse equation, $\mathcal{M}^{-1}(Y)$, where $\mathcal M$ is a stochastic generative model that maps a sequence of tokens $x$ to an image $Y$.
+Prompt inversion techniques seek to find the sequence of tokens $x$, or equivalently their corresponding one-hot encodings $\mathbf X$, that solve $\mathcal{M}^{-1}(Y)$, where $\mathcal M$ is a stochastic generative model that maps a sequence of tokens $x$ to an image $Y$.
 Typically we express the solution as the minimizer of some loss function $\mathcal{L}$, or the solution to the following optimization problem.

 \citet{khashabi2021prompt} show that embeddings in $\mathbb{R}^{d}$ outside of the discrete set of the rows of $\mathbf E$ have little meaning to the generative model $\mathcal{M}$.
 As a consequence, most prompt inversion methods focus on strategies for discrete optimization within the embedding table $\mathbf E$; we call this `hard prompting' in a discrete space rather than `soft prompting' in a continuous space.
 While the gradient exists with respect to the entries of the input $\mathbf{XE} \in \mathbb{R}^{s \times d}$, continuous descent-based methods risk finding minima outside of $\mathbb T^s$, leaving us without hard tokens.